Rodin Museum/ Knickerbocker Ice

 First sketch is from the ten-page outside link here.

 Hexamer insurance sketch of the Knickerbocker Ice Company plant in 1872, shortly after opening.
 Hamilton Street at that time crossed over the surface tracks on Pennsylvania Avenue.
 Shamokin Street is behind the buildings labeled with the number 2, most of which were stables and tool storage.
-The ice house is the yellow-roofed building at upper left
+The ice house is the yellow-roofed building at upper left.
+Physical ice house roofs were painted white or yellow to reflect the sun's warming rays.

 Another layout of the Hexamer survey from 1872.
 Ice could be loaded into and loaded out of the ice house directly onto the rail cars on Pennsylvania Avenue.
 The alleyway at the southern edge is Shamokin Street.